jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 In this chapter, we present a collection of patterns that are particularly aligned with teaching and learning with Jupyter.
-Each pattern is targeted at specific learning goals, audiences, and formats.
+Each pattern is targeted at specific learning goals, audiences, and teaching formats.
 With those in mind we describe each pattern and its pedagogical features that support the learning goals, present a practical example, and close each with any potential pitfalls you would want to be aware of.